ZNevzz/ZNevzz.github.io/notes/aws/README.md

 	- create a Service Control Policy (SCP) and require that all access points be restricted to a Virtual Private Cloud (VPC), firewalling your data to within your private networks.
 Using access points, you can easily test new access control policies before migrating applications to the access point, or copying the policy to an existing access point

 - Consistency
-	- RAW for PUTS in all regions
+	- RAW: PUTS in all regions
-	- Eventual for overwrite PUTS + DELETES
+	- Eventual for overwrite PUTS + DELETES (multi AZ)
 	- objects > 100 MB, consider using the Multipart Upload

 - Buckets